 An IM will normally include a description of the business and your products, your market, customers, competitors, risk and opportunities.
 It’s essentially a brochure for your business, so it leans to an optimistic, rosy future.
 Trust and credibility is key though so don’t allow yourself to present something that is not deliverable.

-Occasionally an IM is called a CIM which just means Confidential Investment Memorandum.
+Occasionally an IM is called a CIM which just means Confidential Investment Memorandum or CIP which is Confidential Investment Presentation.
 It’s a pointless additional abbreviation really as all IM’s in PE are confidential.

 Also see hockey stick projection which can be found in a surprising number of IM’s.Investment Period